-Flam is a village located in Flamsdalen, at the inner end of Aurlandsfjorden, a branch of Sognefjorden.
-Flam is in the municipality of Aurland (Sogn og Fjordane county, Norway).
-In 2014 its inhabitants were only 350.
+Flam is a small port village (population under 500) located in Flamsdalen, at the inner end of Aurlandsfjorden, a branch of Sognefjorden.
+It is situated in Aurland municipality, Sogn og Fjordane county, Norway.

-The village of Flam has been a tourist destination since the late 19th century.
+Flam has been a tourist destination since late-19th-century.
 Today it receives nearly 450,000 visitors per year.
-Most ride the 20-kilometre (12-mile) Flam Line between Flam and Myrdal, which is one of the steepest railway tracks at 1 in 18 in the world.
+Most tourists ride the 20-km (12-mi) long Flam Line between (linking with Myrdal) ranked one of world's steepest railway tracks (at 1 in 18).
 There are a few spirals, as well.
-The former rail station building currently houses a museum dedicated to Flam's railway.
-The harbour receives around 160 cruise ships per year.
+The former rail station building currently houses a museum dedicated to the railway (Flamsbana).

 Port Flam cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Flam, Norway.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

 The Norwegian Maritime Authority (NMA) fined Greek operator Global Cruise Lines Ltd. a total of US$80,000 for "using 0.17% sulphur fuel in a 0.10...May 19, 2019